-Adam is currently a Grade 1 Prosecutor and regularly accepts both prosecution and defence work.
+Adam is currently a Grade 2 Prosecutor and regularly accepts both prosecution and defence work.
+He also regularly appears as a case presenter on behalf of Social Work England and acts as the Lead Legal Consultant for Training For Success.

 Outside of work he is an avid, yet unfortunate, fan of Arsenal Football Club.